Look out for these key features when buying a flashgun. A wider range of features will expand your shooting options.

 Bounce and swivel head

 This enables you to bounce light from the flashgun off walls and ceilings for a softer lighting effect.
 It's most useful for portraiture.
+A bounce range of between 0 and 90 degrees (horizontal to vertical) is usually available, and some flashguns add a -7 or -9 degree downward-slanting option for close-ups.

 This lets you position your flash wherever you like while keeping your hands free, and means you don't need a bulky lighting stand.